 Due to low and declining water levels, the daily bag limit, possession limit and minimum size requirement for trout have been removed.
 From now to Oct.
 15, 2015 anglers may keep as many trout as they can catch by hand, dip net or angling.

 The Eagle Creek Complex fire is currently burning north of the reservoir along Eagle Creek.
 Much of the area north of the reservoir is closed to public access.
 Consult the Wallowa Whitman National Forest website for detailed closure information.

 BEULAH RESERVOIR: redband trout, hatchery rainbow trout, whitefish, bull trout

-No recent fishing report.
-The reservoir water level is declining with irrigation use and boat ramps are not useable.
-USBR crews have been tagging fish populations in the reservoir over the last several years.
+No recent fishing reports.
+The reservoir is currently at 3 percent of capacity and none of the boat ramps are useable based on the Bureau of Reclamation website.
+USBR crews have been tagging fish in the reservoir over the last several years.
 If you catch a tagged trout report it to the Hines office at 541-573-6582.

 BLUE LAKE: hatchery rainbow trout

 Fishing is good, with the right gear.
 Blue Lake is a fantastic high elevation lake located in the Gearhart Wilderness between Bly and Lakeview.
 A three mile trail leads to the lake and it’s a 1-2 hour hike.

 Fish were sampled by net and hook and line sampling earlier this summer.
 Rainbow trout ranged from 6 to 16-inches and were in healthy condition.
 The trout at this lake see little pressure and are easy to catch using flies, lures or bait.

 Blue Lake is alive with damselfly, black caddis, and mayfly hatches.
 If you are looking to fish this water, make sure you bring your fly rod.
 Numerous 12 to 14-inch rainbows, with some up to 16-inches, can be caught.